- Conflict Management Services

 Faculty Lecture Series 2017-2018

-Funding for the UND Faculty Lecture Series is provided by the Offices of the President and the Provost and Vice President for Academic Affairs.
+Funding for the UND Faculty Lecture Series is provided by the Offices of the President and the Vice President for Academic Affairs.

 Reviving the Faculty Lecture Series